Safer arbovirus vaccines

 Together with the California National Primate Research Center and Emergent, Biosolutions Inc., we are assessing safety and correlates of protection for a candidate chikungunya virus-like particle vaccine in non-human primates.

 Emerging and re-emerging viruses in California

-We are genetically characterizing contemporary West Nile and St. Louis encephalitis virus circulating in mosquitoes in California and performing experimental studies to evaluate viral, host, and environmental factors that promoted the re-emergence of St. Louis encephalitis virus in California in 2015 and 2016 and the maintenance of epidemic West Nile virus each summer.
+We are genetically characterizing contemporary St. Louis encephalitis virus circulating in mosquitoes in California and performing experimental studies to evaluate viral, host, and environmental factors that promoted the re-emergence and establishment of St. Louis encephalitis virus in California since 2015.
 This work is funded by the CDC Center of Excellence in Vector Borne Diseases for the Pacific Region of the United States.

 Non human primate model of Zika virus

 Together with the California National Primate Research Center including Koen Van Rompay, we generated a pregnant macaque model of human Zika virus disease.
 In addition to using the model to understand human ZIKV infection dynamics and disease with potential effects on fetal development and transfusion transmission, we are testing candidate vaccines and therapies.

 - We partnered with the Food and Drug Administration to investigate which tissues Zika virus targets in non-human primates to inform FDA policies on the risk of Zika virus transmission through infected tissue products.